alikoraykoc/BLAST-pipeline/readme.md

 ## Contributing

 Report issues and suggestions through the project repository.
-Contributions welcome for:
+Contributions are welcome!
-- Additional taxonomic groups
-- New gene extraction methods
-- Performance optimizations
-- Documentation improvements